Carl Cox: 21st century

 Cox has performed at clubs such as the Eclipse, Shelley's Laserdome, Sterns Nightclub, Heaven, Sir Henry's, Angels and The Haçienda, as well as raves for Fantazia, Dreamscape, NASA and Amnesia House.

-While it was speculated that he would retire in 2017 after he finished his residency at Space Ibiza, Cox has continued to announce festivals and events for 2017 including three showcases at The BPM Festival, his stage at Ultra Music Festival, and two appearances at the Social Festival in Mexico and Colombia.
-In 2017, Cox was also named the global ambassador of Ultra Music Festival's techno and house music concept, Resistance.
-Carl Cox also announced the 2017 dates for a festival he has curated entitled Pure Festival, which took place in Sydney and Melbourne, Australia, during April 2017.
+After his residency at Space Ibiza, in 2017 Cox played three showcases at The BPM Festival, his stage at Ultra Music Festival, and at the Social Festival in Mexico and Colombia.
+Also in 2017, Cox was named the global ambassador of Ultra Music Festival's techno and house music concept, Resistance.
+He curated Pure Festival in Sydney and Melbourne, Australia, in April 2017.

 After sixteen years of Cox's Global radio podcast, he announced via Facebook that he would no longer be working on the show and that it would end in February 2017.

-In 2019 Cox travelled to Australia and worked with Gavin Campbell, producing a remix of Yothu Yindi's song "Treaty", performing live outdoors with Yothu Yindi & The Treaty Project at the Babylon Festival, Carapooee, Victoria, in February 2019.
+In 2019, Cox travelled to Australia and worked with Gavin Campbell, producing a remix of Yothu Yindi's song "Treaty", performing live outdoors with Yothu Yindi & The Treaty Project at the Babylon Festival, Carapooee, Victoria, in February 2019.

 For 2020, he announced via the Goodwood website that he would be playing a summer festival DJ set at the first of the Three Friday nights at Goodwood Racecourse with a special dedication to the Lloyds before their departure.

 Intec

-Cox formed his own record label, Intec Records in 1998–9.
+Cox formed his own record label, Intec Records in 1998–99.
 Intec Records released music from 1999 to 2006.
 However, in 2006 he decided to put the label on a brief hiatus and relaunched it in 2010 as Intec Digital.

+Awesome Soundwave

+In 2018, Cox teamed up with live artist Christopher Coe to form a new record label solely focused on live electronic artists.
+Awesome Soundwave is Cox's second label, after techno label Intec.
+The label debut featured Christopher Coe's 'MNTNs of SLNC' album.
+In 2019, the label made its debut at Amsterdam Dance Event with Awakenings Festival, and returned in 2022 for a daytime event at Ziggo Dome, Amsterdam.
+The label held a residency at DC-10 Ibiza in July–August 2022.
+In 2023, the label has an extensive roster of live and improvised artists, such as Marc Romboy, Hannes Bieger, Robert Babicz, An On Bast, Saytek and Australia's Honeysmack.

 In film

-In 1999, Cox starred in the British film Human Traffic as Pablo Hassan, the manager of the Asylum club.
+In 1999, Cox had a cameo in the British film Human Traffic as Pablo Hassan, the manager of the Asylum club.

 Cox starred in a 2017 EDM-themed documentary titled What We Started with Martin Garrix showing thirty years of EDM history by focusing mainly on his and Martin Garrix's diverging careers.
 The documentary is co-written, produced and directed by Bert Marcus alongside executive producer and music supervisor Pete Tong.

-In music

-Scooter mentions Cox in their 1994 song Hyper Hyper, during which lead singer H.P.
-Baxxter reads out the name of numerous DJs.